top of page

 Suicide and chronic pain are serious mental health issues in both the north and south of Ireland.
 The Central Statistics Office reported that in 2023, 302 people died by suicide in the south; these figures exclude late registered deaths by suicide.
 Suicides - Suicides - data.gov.ie A study on the prevalence of chronic pain in Ireland states that 1 in 3 people in the south of Ireland have chronic pain, with 1 in 5 people having had pain that lasted more than ten years and in stark contrast with the rest of the population; people with chronic pain are three times more likely to be unemployed due to pain.
 Furthermore, this study highlights that 15% of people with chronic pain have clinically relevant depression, which is five times the number of people living with depression without chronic pain.
 Consequently, depression is a prevalent complication of chronic pain.
 The PRIME Study | Chronic Pain Ireland

-This event would not have been possible without the financial support of the Shared Island Civic Society Fund, for which the Healthy Living Alliance and Family Resource Centre National Forum are very grateful.
+This event would not have been possible without the financial support of the Shared Island Civic Society Fund, for which the Healthy Living Centre Alliance and Family Resource Centre National Forum are very grateful.

 Conference Agenda